TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 (a) Main folders:

 1. Simulations: the main scripts for running the simulation study.
-Results of the simulation study are presnsted in Figure 1 and Table 2 in the main text, and Figures 1,2,3,4,5 and Tables 5 and 6 in the online Supplementary).
+Results of the simulation study are presented in Figure 1 and Table 2 in the main text, and Figures 1,2,3,4,5 and Tables 5 and 6 of the Web Appendix).
-Information regarding the parameters we have used in each of the Scenarios is given in Tables 1,2,3,4 in the online Supplementary.
+Information regarding the parameters we have used in each of the Scenarios is given in Tables 1,2,3,4 in the Web Appendix.

 The simulations can be ran through the scripts in the main_run folder.
 Every script contains the main code for a given number of covariates and strata proportions